 Named accounts vs. pooled accounts: a comparison

-Every platform that holds client funds faces a foundational infrastructure decision: should those funds sit in pooled accounts tracked by internal ledgers, or in named accounts structurally segregated at the custodian level?
 The choice affects compliance, operational risk, audit complexity, and ultimately the platform's relationship with regulators.
 This is not a feature comparison.
-It is an architecture decision.
+It is an architecture decision that shapes everything from day-to-day reconciliation to insolvency outcomes.

 How pooled accounts work